Organizations and Community Ministries

 Young Life College*

 Young Life College is a nondenominational Christian organization that offers students a fun community to explore or deepen their faith.
-Students are nurtured, guided, and encouraged to learn what it means to be a committed follower of Jesus Christ, and there are opportunities to help mentor and lead local area high school Young Life groups.
-See Young Life Bylaws for beliefs and leadership requirements.
+Students at any point of their faith are welcome to come and see what Jesus is all about, and there are opportunities to help mentor and lead in local area high schools, middle schools, or college Young Life groups.